Livsy90/SwiftPresso/README.md

 ## HTML Mapper

-The HTML mapper can trasform a HTML text into the NSAtributted String.
-If the HTML text contains a link to a YouTube video, it will display as a preview of that video with a clickable link.
+The HTML mapper can transform an HTML text into an `NSAttributedString`.

 ```swift
 let mapper = SwiftPresso.Mapper.htmlMapper()